Skip to ma into content

 Dissolution station and brine purification

-The starting product sodium chloride (NaCl) is obtained either by evaporating seawater, mining, or leaching salt deposits (caverns).
-The raw brine contains impurities and calcium or magnesium salts, which can clog the fine pores of the diaphragm or membrane during electrolysis and thus significantly reduce their lifespan.
+The raw product sodium chloride (NaCl) is obtained either by evaporating seawater, mining, or leaching salt deposits (caverns).
+The raw brine contains impurities and calcium or magnesium salts, which can clog the fine pores of the diaphragm or membrane during electrolysis, significantly reducing their lifespan.
 For this reason, these impurities are precipitated in agitator tanks (dissolution vessels) by adding caustic soda Sodium hydroxide After precipitation, the impurities are separated using a pressure filter.

 The purity of the brine concentration is of particular importance for the subsequent electrolysis.
-LiquiSonic® Measuring system ensures a highly precise determination of the brine concentration at all times.
-The installation takes place in the dissolving station when using mined salts or at the transfer point from the brine supplier in cavern extraction.
+The LiquiSonic® Measuring system ensures a highly precise determination of the brine concentration at any time.
+Installation takes place in the dissolving station when using mined salts or at the transfer point from the brine supplier in cavern production.

 Your advantage: